emmwel/ML_project_2/README.md

 # Project 2, ML Text Classification
 In this project, the goal is to determine the sentiment of tweets.
 Specifically we will try to predict whether a tweet contained a negative or a positive emoji.
-We have tried several different methods, notably word2vec with logistic regression, word2vec with cnn and tfidf vectorizer with logistic regression.
+The submission used on crowdai was made with a convolutional neural network.

+## CrowdAI submission.
+username: anonym Grevling
+submission ID: 24231

 ## Prerequisites